kstenerud/concise-encoding/cte-specification.md

 A multiline comment begins at the sequence `/*` and is terminated by the sequence `*/`.
 Multiline comments support nesting, meaning that further `/*` sequences inside the comment will start subcomments that must also be terminated by their own `*/` sequence.
 No processing of the comment contents other than detecting comment begin and comment end is peformed.

 Commenting out strings or markup contents containing the sequences `/*` or `*/` will potentially cause parse errors because the parser won't have any contextual information about the sequences, and will simply treat them as "comment begin" and "comment end".
-You could mitigate this edge case by preventing all occurrences of `/*` and `*/` that don't represent comment delimiters:
+You could mitigate this edge case by escaping all occurrences of `/*` and `*/` that don't represent comment delimiters:

-* In [quoted strings](#quoted-string) and [markup contents](#content-string), you could break up the text using escape sequences.
-* [Verbatim strings](#verbatim-string) do not allow escape sequences, so you must either avoid putting such sequences in, or never comment such sections out using multiline comments (single line comments will work, though).

 #### Comment String Character Restrictions